Savannah pastor arrested on drug charges

 SAVANNAH, Ga.
 (WSAV) — A well-known local faith leader has been arrested for a second time, this time on drug charges.

-Reverand Lee was also the former head of the City of Savannah’s ‘End Gun Violence Program.’
+Rev. Lee was also the former head of the City of Savannah’s ‘End Gun Violence Program.’
 According to the city’s website, the program was originally launched in December 2015 before Lee became the program director in June 2017.
-He was later replaced by Isaac Felton in June 2018.
+He was later replaced by Isaac Felton.

-Today, the program is led by local community leader Dr. Gerard V. Tate.
+In 2018, Lee was arrested on charges of driving under the influence and failure to yield to a pedestrian in a crosswalk.